foundriesio/docs/release-notes/rn_v95.md

 > - Implemented a series of end-to-end tests, including tests for edge cases.

 ## General Updates

+### v95.1

+> - Fix the `linux-firmware` installation for the `intel-corei7-64` machine.
+>   Instead of installing all the files from package `linux-firmware`, install
+>   only the sub-packages, reducing the size of the image
+> - Reduce the kernel and modules size by building it without the
+>   CONFIG_DEBUG_INFO, consequently reducing the image size.
+> - Fix the `raspberrypi3-64` kernel configuration file allowing the boot to
+>   complete
+> - intel-microcode: upgrade 20250211 -> 20250512
+> - `raspberrypi3-64` support will be deprecated in **v96**

+### v95

 > - Yocto Project
 >   - LMP release based on the OE/Yocto 5.0.9 **Scarthgap** release